 In this travel blog, I will also discuss how to do a DIY tour of Cebu whether you are a solo traveler or traveling with a group.
 I’ve tried solo backpacking in Cebu before and it is manageable even if commuting in the city is quite complicated.

-BY TAXI OR CAR HIRE
+BY CAR RENTAL

 BY HIRED MOTORBIKE